 Companies in India are registered with the registrar of companies(ROC) under Companies Act 2013.
 Therefore, anyone can check the details of the company through the Ministry of Corporate Affairs (MCA).
 Also, the details of all the directors are provided at the time of the formation of the company.
 Hence, a private limited company is a business structure that is trusted more.

-A company has ‘perpetual succession’, that is continuous or exists uninterrupted until it is legally dissolved.
+A company has ‘perpetual succession’, which is continuous or exists uninterrupted until it is legally dissolved.
 Moreover, a company, being a separate legal person, is unaffected by the death or cessation of any of the member and continues to be in existence irrespective of the changes in membership.

 Minimum necessities to start a Private Limited Company